RJDennis/NLboxsolve.jl/README.md

 Amini, K., and F. Rostami, (2016), "Three-Steps Modified Levenberg-Marquardt Method with a New Line Search for Systems of Nonlinear Equations", *Journal of Computational and Applied Mathematics*, 300, pp. 30–42.

-Bellavia, S., Macconi, M., and S. Pieraccinin, (2012), "Constrained Dogleg Methods for Nonlinear Systems with Simple Bounds", *Computational Optimization and Applications*, 53, pp. 771–794.
+Bellavia, S., Macconi, M., and S. Pieraccini, (2012), "Constrained Dogleg Methods for Nonlinear Systems with Simple Bounds", *Computational Optimization and Applications*, 53, pp. 771–794.

 Chen, J., and C. Vuik, (2016), "Globalization Technique for Projected Newton-Krylov Methods", *International Journal for Numerical Methods in Engineering*, 110, pp.661–674.